amisoni70/Checklistly_plan/README.md

   more organized and focused on their daily tasks enabling them to conquer the day!

 # Features
+* Sign up: This feature allows the user to create an account using the email address that they've provided.
-* Login: This feature allows the user to login using their email address enabling them to have a more personalized experience.
+* Login: This feature allows the user to login to their account enabling them to have a more personalized experience and have access to the application.
 * Calendar: This feature enables the user to customize their tasks based on a specific date that would be selected.
 * Add Task: This feature enables a user to add a task that they aspire to accomplish.